Awards and Financial Aid

 When will I receive notification?

-Students receive a conditional scholarship offer based on interim Grade 12 grades, shortly after they are offered admissions.
-Once final Grade 12 grades have been received, all eligible registered students will be notified of their final scholarship value.
+Students receive a conditional scholarship offer based on interim Grade 12 grades shortly after they are offered admissions.
+Once final Grade 12 grades have been received, all eligible registered students will be notified of their final scholarship value in July/August.

 Can I Defer this Scholarship?

 Yes!
 If you will be taking a year off between high school and university to travel or take part in a volunteer program, you may defer your offer of admission and the Special Entrance Scholarship for up to one year.
-Please contact the Admissions Office to defer your offer by July 1.
-Students attending another school or organization for educational credit cannot defer their scholarship.
+Please contact the Admissions Office to defer your offer by August 1.
+NOTE: Students admitted into the Bachelor of Education program or those attending another school or organization for educational credit cannot defer their scholarship.

 Some Other Tips: